 - Combine oats, flour, coconut and maca.

-- Melt butter, honey and maple syrup gently over the stove.
+- Melt butter/coconut oil, honey and maple syrup gently over the stove.
 Bring up to the boil until mixture is just bubbling and frothing then take off the heat.
-(If you like a more caramelised taste, take the heat a bit further but be careful not to burn the butter mixture).
+(If you like a more caramelised taste, take the heat a bit further.
+This makes a real difference to the flavour of the cookies but be careful not to burn the butter mixture).

 - Add this mixture to the dry ingredients and stir to combine.

 - Form small balls of the mixture, flatten and place on a lined baking tray.
 Allow room for spreading.

 - Finally, bake in the oven for around 20 minutes or until golden brown.

 This mixture makes around 15 medium sized biscuits – or if you like larger ones, it makes a batch of 8.
 Enjoy!

 *Active + Nourished received a sample of Seleno Health Organic Maca to review.
 A sample of Biosota Honey was also received on a previous occasion in regard to a different Instagram post that was sponsored.
 All comments expressed are my own views.
 For further information please refer to our Disclosure Policy.